-Standard Life Vanguard FTSE Developed World ex UK Equity Fund had an exposure of 0.03% to CK Asset Holdings as at 30 June 2022.
+- Standard Life Vanguard FTSE Developed World ex UK Equity Fund had an exposure of 0.02% to CK Asset Holdings as at 30 June 2023. - There was a total exposure of 0.07% to CK Asset Holdings Ltd through the LGIM equity funds.